yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ### Client App

-Native app acting as {{RFC6749}} client of Primary Broker.
+Native app acting as OAuth client of Primary Broker.
 Client's redirect_uri is claimed as a deep link of Client App.

 ### Client App's Primary Broker

-A {{RFC6749}} Broker:
+An OAuth Broker:

 * Serving as Authorization Server for Client App
-* An OAuth 2.0 client of one or more downstream authorization servers
+* An OAuth client of one or more downstream authorization servers

 The Primary Broker performs additional handling for browser-less App2App use-case, covered in {{protocol-flow}}.